Saiankitpanda/letswork/README.md

 # letswork
-This is for placement material and how I got placed in 100 days
+The main fundament behnd this project is to launch the emotion detection :